InasBani7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task8
-chmod 007 hello			sets the permission to the file hello.
+chmod 007 hello			sets the permission to the file hello as Owner: no permission at all,Group: no permission at all,Other users: all the permissions

 Task9
-chmod 753 hello			sets the mode of the file hello
+chmod 753 hello			sets the mode of the file hello to rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

 Task10
 chmod --reference=olleh hello	sets the mode of the file hello the same as olleh’s mode.

+Task11
 chmod -R +X ..	adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users..

-Task11
+Task12
 mkdir -m 751 my_dir	Create a script that creates a directory called my_dir with permissions 751 in the working directory.
-Task12
+Task13
 chgrp school hello			changes the group owner to school for the file helloworking directory.